Chris Watkins

 Part of why I build in public is to give back to the industry for free.
 Security got me here.
 A lot of people shared knowledge openly so I could learn the craft, and I want to do the same for whoever comes behind me.
 Everything I figure out is documented and available: the wins, the dead ends, and the real cost of building something from scratch.

 If you're following along, welcome.
-If you're building something too, especially in voice AI, agentic systems, or regulated-industry AI governance, I want to hear what you're working on.
+If you're securing Microsoft AI in healthcare, or building something adjacent, I want to hear what you're working on.